 4. The Sound of Music (Austria)

 The heavenly sight of Maria von Trapp (Julie Andrews) waltzing on the foothills of Salzburg has been etched in our memory forever, thanks to the evergreen musical ‘Sound of Music’.
-The film has forced us to associate Europe with a particular image – countryside by the hills, antique churches, riverside mansions etc. If Paris is the capital of romance then Austria is the cultural capital of the world.
-If you are the museum hopping type then it is the ideal place for you to visit once in your life.
+The film has forced us to associate Europe with a particular image – the countryside by the hills, antique churches, riverside mansions, etc. If Paris is the capital of romance then Austria is the cultural capital of the world.
+If you are the museum-hopping type, then it is the ideal place for you to visit once in your life.

 3. Before Sunrise (Austria)

-Okay so Austria has made it to the list once again, this time with focus on Vienna.
+Okay, so Austria has made it to the list once again, this time with a focus on Vienna.
 Two young wanderers made an impromptu decision to spend some time in Vienna and explore what the city has to offer.
 It doesn’t take them long to recognize the antique charm of the city which is also as vibrant as any modern city in the world.
-The most striking part of the film is the way it shows the night life of Vienna which is quiet but happening and ideal for budding lovers to just stroll about.
+The most striking part of the film is the way it shows the nightlife of Vienna, which is quiet but happening and ideal for budding lovers to just stroll about.

 2. The Girl on the Bridge (Turkey)

-It is a tale of luck, destiny, muse and romance that is set in three European countries – France, Italy and Turkey (a country in Eurasia).
+It is a tale of luck, destiny, muse, and romance that is set in three European countries – France, Italy, and Turkey (a country in Eurasia).
 This film is shot in black and white which adds to its depth and highlights the imagist metaphors.
 The passionate chemistry between the lead actors also amplifies the beauty of the places they visit in a bid to find the meaning of their lives.
-Let’s not go all philosophical here and stick o the point of travelling to Europe.
+Let’s not go all philosophical here and stick to the point of traveling to Europe.

 1. Dr Zhivago (Russia)